minimum-viable-product/minix/wiki/WikiGuide.md

 Please follow them so that the entire handbook has the same look and feel.
 You should browse through the wiki to get the feel of things; use the Preview button to check that your change look as intended.

-* Please use CamelCase links such as UsersGuide, as opposed to links with underscores.
+* Please use CamelCase links such as `UsersGuide.md`, as opposed to links with underscores.

 * Start each page with a mixed-case title like this (analogous to \<h1> in HTML):